 Tankless Water Heaters

-- Ideal for smaller homes or finished basements
+- Easier to install in smaller homes or finished utility areas

 Maintenance and Lifespan